weilonge/fathom/README.md

 #### Notes

 `undefined` is not considered a note.
 So, though notes cannot in general be overwritten, a note that is `undefined` can.
-Symmetrically, an `undefined` returned from a `.note()` or `.func()` or the like will quietly decline to overwrite an existing defined note.
+Symmetrically, an `undefined` returned from a `.note()` or `.func()` or the like will quietly decline to overwrite an existing defined note, where any other value would cause an error.
+Rationale: letting `undefined` be a valid note value would mean you couldn't shadow a leftward note in a RHS without introducing a new singleton value to serve as a "no value" flag.
+It's not worth the complexity and the potential differences between fact and fnode note value semantics.

 #### `func()`